-A young composer described as “show-stealing” (Baltimore City Paper) and a “dazzler” (Broad Street Review), Viet has had works performed in venues across the United States, Canada, South Africa, Singapore, and Japan.
-Viet is currently a Naumburg and Roger Sessions Fellow in Princeton University’s doctoral program.
+Viet is a Naumburg and Roger Sessions Fellow at Princeton University, where he received his MFA and is currently a PhD Candidate.
 At Princeton he has studied with Steve Mackey, Donnacha Dennehy, and Paul Lansky.
 Viet holds Bachelor and Master of Music degrees from the Peabody Conservatory of the Johns Hopkins University, where he studied with Oscar Bettison and Pulitzer Prize-winner Kevin Puts.
-During the Aspen and Bowdoin music festivals Viet studied with composers Sydney Hodkinson, Derek Bermel, and Robert Beaser.
-He is among the youngest group of composers to receive artist residencies from the Atlantic Center for the Arts (under Melinda Wagner), the Ucross Foundation, and Yaddo, where he was the 2013 recipient of the David del Tredici Residency.
+He was a scholarship student at the Aspen and Bowdoin music festivals, and was recently a fellow at the Copland House’s CULTIVATE emerging composers workshop.
+Additionally, Viet is among the youngest group of composers to receive artist residencies from the Atlantic Center for the Arts (under Melinda Wagner and Christopher Theofanidis), the Ucross Foundation, and Yaddo, where he was the 2013 recipient of the David del Tredici Residency.